APRIL R. SILVER The Narrative Bio

 (click here for the short version; download not required)

-Over the years, the native New Yorker has been mentioned or featured in Ms., ESSENCE, EBONY, Time, Newsweek, The Washington Post, The Lurie Daniel Favors Show (SiriusXM), Roland Martin Unfiltered (Black Star Network), First Things First with Dominique DiPrima (KBLA Talk Radio), JET, as well as CNN, BET, HuffPost Live, Tom Joyner Morning Show, and countless other local, national, and international outlets.
-She is a founding television talk show host of BET Network's My Two Cents (2006).
+Over the years, the native New Yorker has been mentioned or featured in Ms., ESSENCE, EBONY, Time, Newsweek, The Washington Post, SiriusXM (The Lurie Daniel Favors Show, Sunday Civics with L. Joy Williams, and the Karen Hunter Show), Roland Martin Unfiltered, First Things First with Dominique DiPrima (KBLA Talk Radio), JET, as well as CNN, BET, HuffPost Live, Tom Joyner Morning Show, Osun State Broadcasting Corp., and several other local, national, and international media outlets.

 CLIENTS AT-A-GLANCE